 II.
-The fecond thing expressed, is, That we should not grow weary in a Christian course, we should not tire in our race: Let us not be weary in well-doing.'
-The Greek word, to be weary, signifies, 'to shrink back as cowards in war;' let it not be thus with us; let us not shrink back from Christ's colours, Heb. iv.
-14. 'Let us hold fast our profession;' We must not only hold forth our profession, but hold sast our profession.
-The crown is not given to him that sights, but to him that overcomes.
+The second thing expressed is, that we should not grow weary in a Christian course,-we should not tire in our race,- "Let us not be weary in well-doing."
+Greek word, to be weary, signifies, to shrink back, as cowards in war; let it not be thus with us; let us not shrink back from Christ's colours, Heb. iv.
+14., "Let us hold fast our profession:" We must not only hold forth our profession, but hold fast our profession.
+The crown is not given to him that fights, but to him that overcomes.

-If Use.
-Of Reproof.
+Use 1st.
+Of reproof.
 It reproves such as are weary of well-doing.
-There are falling stars, 2 Tim. iv.
-10. Demas for sook God, and afterwards became a priest in an idol temple, Dorotheus.
+These are falling stars, 2 Tim. iv.
+10. Demas forsook God, and afterwards became a priest in an idol temple, Dorotheus.
 Hos. viii.
-If raet hath cast off the thing that is good.'
-Many have thrown off Christ's livery; they have lest off an holy course of life, they have turned to worldliness or wantonness, Gal. v.
-7. 'Ye did run well, who hindered you?'
+3., "Israel hath cast off the thing that is good."
+Many have thrown off Christ's livery; they have left off an holy course of life; they have turned to worldliness or wantonness, Gal. v.
+7., "Ye did ran well, who did hinder you?"
 Why did you tire in your race?
 2 Pet. ii.
-21. 'It had been better for them not to have known the way of righteonshels, than after they have known it to turn from the holy commandment.'
+21., "It had been better for them not to have known the way of righteousness, than after they have known it to turn from the holy commandment."

-2d Use.
-Exhortation; Let us not be weary in well-doing.'
-Confider,

-1. The way of religion is of good report, Heb. xi.
-2. 'By faith the elders obtained a good report.'
-Shall we be weary of that which is our credit?
-If indeed the Christian religion were a thing that would bring shame or loss (as the ways of sin do) then we had cause to desert it, and grow weary of it; but it brings honour, Prov. iv.
-9. 'She shall give to thy head an ornament of grace.'
+Use 2d.
+Exhortation: "Let us not be weary in well-doing."
+Consider, religion were a thing that would bring shame or loss-as the ways of sin do-then we had cause to desert it, and grow weary of it; but it brings honour; Prov. iv.
+9., "She shall give to thy head an ornament of grace."
 Why then should we be weary of well-doing?